Data Science & Discovery Unit

 - Training on the use of various data tools (e.g., REDCap, Qualtrics, R, MTurk, Jamovi).

-Although the DSDU has some overlap with the Statistical Consulting Studio (LINK to StatStudio), it is unique in that the focus is on working with data (complex, longitudinal, clinical) including the collection, wrangling, and analysis of the data.
+Although the DSDU has some overlap with the Statistical Consulting Studio, it is unique in that the focus is on working with data (complex, longitudinal, clinical) including the collection, wrangling, and analysis of the data.
 The main objective is to aid in working with clinical data; however, other data types are also supported.

 Managing Director: Tyson Barrett